Volunteer

 Forest Owl Food Delivery Study

-In partnership with Dr. Markus Mika, professor at University of Wisconsin-Lacrosse, we are looking to understand what Flammulated Owls are eating and provisioning rates during the breeding season.
+In partnership with Dr. Markus Mika, professor at the University of Wisconsin-Lacrosse, we are looking to understand what Flammulated Owls are eating and provisioning rates during the breeding season.

 Not Ready to Get Involved Yet?